-How to Pack for a New Assignment
+How to Pack for Your Travel Assignment

-First, take a breath.
+First, take a step back and breathe.
 This stage of travel is stressful for just about everyone.
-Once you get into the groove of assignments, you'll be packing like a pro, but in the meantime you have to take the first step.
-So let's go!
+Once you get into the groove of assignments, you'll be packing like a pro, but you have to take the first step in the meantime.

-Don't forget to start saving anything that you can use to pack.
-If you have boxes, don't just toss them out... save them so you can use them to store things!
-If you know the address of where you'll be staying, mail stuff ahead so you don't have to carry them with you.
+Remember to start saving anything that you can use to pack.
+If you have boxes, don't just toss them out - keep them so you can use them to store things!
+If you know the address of where you'll be staying, mail your belongings ahead of time, so you don't have to carry them with you.